 Turning a Blog into a Business

-If you’re at all familiar with how I got to this point in life, you know that when I started my exam prep blog, I had no intention of making money from it whatsoever.
-It was only after I got laid off that I eventually started to monetize it and mold it into a real internet business.
+If you’re familiar with how I got to this point in life, you know that when I started my exam prep blog, I had no intention of making money from it whatsoever.
+It was only after I got laid off that I eventually started to monetize it and mold it into a real online business.

 And even then, I started monetizing it by utilizing Google Adsense, which eventually led to selling advertising space on my blog.
 At this point, could you call my blog a business?